-3 Visible and vigorous leadership and accountability for vaccination are essential for programs requiring influenza vaccination as a condition for employment [35].
-The key points to 4 consider in implementing an employer required influenza vaccination policy include (1) 5 having full support of health care leadership; (2) tailoring the policy to the geographic 6 setting, educational resources, financial assets, local culture, and potential language barriers; 7 (3) providing free vaccinations to all HCP; (4) publicizing the program to HCP at all levels; 8 (5) offering convenient times and locations for education and immunization administration; 9 (6) using a universal form with defined exemptions; and (7) developing a clear institutional 10 policy for management of employees who are exempted from immunization or refuse 11 12 immunization [40].
+Visible and vigorous leadership and accountability for vaccination are essential for programs requiring influenza vaccination as a condition for employment [35].
+The key points to consider in implementing an employer required influenza vaccination policy include 1) having full support of health care leadership; 2) tailoring the policy to the geographic setting, educational resources, financial assets, local culture, and potential language barriers; 3) providing free vaccinations to all HCP; 4) publicizing the program to HCP at all levels; 5) offering convenient times and locations for education and immunization administration; 6) clearly defining applicable exemption policies; and 7) developing policies for managing employees who are exempt from immunization or refuse immunization [40].

-14Taking all appropriate measures to prevent the spread of infectious disease in health care15settings, including influenza vaccination, represents a duty of care among HCP [51].
+Taking all appropriate measures to prevent the spread of infectious disease in health care settings, including influenza vaccination, represents a duty of care among HCP [51].

-Arthur Caplan, the Emmanuel and Robert Hart Professor of Bioethics and director of the 16 17 Center for Bioethics at the University of Pennsylvania, elaborates on three ethical reasons for requiring vaccination of HCP [52].
-First, Caplan points out that every code of ethics adopted 18 19 by physicians, nurses, nurse aides, social workers, pharmacists, and other HCP state that the 20 best interests of the patient must come first.
-Secondly, Caplan states that HCP are obligated 21 to honor the core medical ethics requirement of "First Do No Harm," which includes taking 22 necessary precautions to prevent transmission of infectious diseases, including influenza vaccinations.
-Finally, Caplan argues that HCP have a special duty to protect vulnerable 23 24 patients, especially those that cannot protect themselves such as newborn babies, infants, and the seriously immunocompromised [52].
-Patient advocacy groups have echoed this 25 26 sentiment [53].
+Arthur Caplan, the Emmanuel and Robert Hart Professor of Bioethics and director of the Center for Bioethics at the University of Pennsylvania, elaborates on three ethical reasons for requiring vaccination of HCP [52].
+First, Caplan points out that every code of ethics adopted by physicians, nurses, nurse aides, social workers, pharmacists, and other HCP states that the best interests of the patient must come first.
+Secondly, Caplan states that HCP are obligated to honor the core medical ethics requirement of "First Do No Harm," which includes taking necessary precautions to prevent transmission of infectious diseases, including influenza vaccinations.
+Finally, Caplan argues that HCP have a special duty to protect vulnerable patients, especially those that cannot protect themselves such as newborn babies, infants, and the seriously immunocompromised [52].
+Patient advocacy groups have echoed this sentiment [53].

-Some have argued that vaccination programs should focus predominately on HCP with direct 28 contact to high risk patients [54].
-This argument assumes that an individual patient's risk 29 category can be promptly and easily determined so that appropriate staff assignments or 30 31 patient placement can be arranged.
-The rights of all patients should include knowledge that 32 they will be cared for by HCP who are using all available infection control methods 33 including vaccination to decrease transmission [55].
-This should be done for both high risk and low risk patients.
-Therefore, receiving influenza vaccination may not only be an ethical 34 obligation of HCP, but non-vaccination is a failure to provide patients with an appropriate 35 standard of care [54, 56].
-Patients are justified in the expectation that they should be 36 informed if they are not being provided with health care that meets the national standard of 37 care and current recommendations.
-They should then be given the opportunity to request an 38 alternative.
-Caplan emphasizes that "Few people pick their health care providers or even 39 know to ask if they have been vaccinated" [52].
-40
+Some have argued that vaccination programs should focus predominately on HCP with direct contact to high-risk patients [54].
+This argument assumes that an individual patient's risk category can be promptly and easily determined so that appropriate staff assignments or patient placement can be arranged.
+The rights of all patients should include knowledge that they will be cared for by HCP who are using all available infection control methods including vaccination to decrease transmission [55].
+This should be done for both high-risk and lower-risk patients.
+Therefore, receiving influenza vaccination may not only be an ethical obligation of HCP, but non-vaccination can be considered a failure to provide patients with an appropriate standard of care [54, 56].
+Patients are justified in the expectation that they should be informed if they are not being provided with health care that meets the national standard of care and current recommendations.
+They should then be given the opportunity to request an alternative.
+Caplan emphasizes that "Few people pick their health care providers or even know to ask if they have been vaccinated" [52].

-George Annas, professor of health law, bioethics, and human rights at Boston University School of Public Health also states that HCP have an ethical obligation to take all reasonable steps to protect their patients.
+George Annas, professor of health law, bioethics, and human rights at Boston University School of Public Health, also states that HCP have an ethical obligation to take all reasonable steps to protect their patients.
 However, he argues against mandatory influenza vaccination for HCP [57].
 Annas states that influenza vaccination should be based on an informed choice and that HCP should not be forced to become non-consenting patients.